SPD and Union pick up pace in election campaign | free press - The Courier

 Your chancellor candidates Armin Laschet and Olaf Scholz accused each other this weekend of endangering Germany’s future with their plans for a future economic and fiscal policy.

-Both called on their own supporters to give their all until the elections on December 26.
+Both called on their own supporters to give everything until the elections on September 26.
 Former Union leader in the Bundestag, Friedrich Merz, urged the CDU and CSU to really fight now: “It didn’t work out.”

 The SPD started the hot phase of the election campaign in Bochum.
 The Union wants to follow next Saturday in Berlin.
 Scholz said in the city of the Ruhr area: “A departure to our country is possible.
 We can have a government that will tackle the challenges of the future.”
 SPD Secretary General Lars Klingbeil said, in view of the steadily improving polls for his party: “We are getting better, but we are still a long way from where we want to be. .”